- About Homelessness

 |Thank you for your interest in joining our campaign for funding the McKinney-Vento Homeless Assistance Grants program within the Department of Housing and Urban Development (HUD)!
 This page will provide you with all the information you need to take action to help secure robust funding for McKinney-Vento in FY 2015.
 Read on for the latest alerts, updates, and ways you can get connected with the Alliance and take action!|

-Fortunately, the pieces of legislation proposing these funding levels in each chamber are not law, and we still have a chance to impact this process and ensure that robust resources are provided to help us to collectively meet the goal of ending chronic homelessness by the end of 2016, while helping communities to expand their investment in the ESG program to rapidly and permanently house other people experiencing homelessness!
+We likely only have just a few more weeks to impact the federal funding process and ensure that robust resources are provided to help us to collectively meet the goal of ending chronic homelessness by the end of 2016, while helping communities to expand their investment in the ESG program to rapidly and permanently house other people experiencing homelessness!

 Here’s What You Can Do: